sqlectron/sqlectron-db-core/README.md

 The common code used by all sqlectron clients.

-> Requires node 10 or higher.
+> Requires node v10 or higher.
+> For ed25519 ssh support it requires node v12.

 ## How to pronounce